• Skip to main content

 If you can’t fit your workout into your schedule or don’t like doing it, you are much more likely to skip it.

-Assuming you enjoy running, and armed with nothing but a pair of sneakers and some comfortable clothing, you can run almost anywhere and anytime.
+Assuming you enjoy running, and are armed with nothing but a pair of sneakers and some comfortable clothing, you can run almost anywhere and anytime.

 This makes running for body transformation much more excuse-free than other, more complex workouts.